proxied-mail/api-docs/docs/useCases/receivingCallbacks.md

 Example: you have: receive-callback@proxiedmail.com and want information send from astrid@aeriscocktails.com being forwarded into your system via HTTP.
 Let's say your url for receiving callback is: https://example.com/callback

+Please note, that if you wish to omit email delivery somewhere and use only webhook, please use the following email addresses domains:

+    @int.proxiedmail.com
+    @proxiedmail-int.int

+Example: testingadw@proxiedmail-int.int

 Steps to do it:

 1. Sign up to ProxiedMail